ttm/musicLegacy/README.rst

 DAW system, in which the objects manipulated are in fact the array of samples describing the sound wave that will reach a listener ear.

+Install with:

+    $ pip3 install music

+(sorry, mass package was already take :O2)

-All parameters are updated in a sample by sample rate and calculations are made in 64 bit floating point.
+Real time is possible but not the emphasis: all parameters are updated sample by sample and calculations are made in 64 bit floating point.
 All operations are described by equations that directly relates audio samples to musical aspects.
 Detailed descriptions can be found in: